 It includes things like the command to pray, study, fast, marriage, child-rearing, business dealing, living by faith, of being very, very willing to quickly forgive.
 It includes commandments that deal with being merciful, kind, patient, overcoming, tithing, and on and on.
 The alternatives become clear enough as He reveals them throughout our pilgrimage.

 Let me illustrate this in another way.
 How would you feel, ladies, if you were eligible for marriage and your life was saved by the man of your dreams, who, it turns out, is also eligible for marriage?
 How would you feel, young men, if your life was saved by the woman of your dreams, who also turned out to be eligible for marriage?
-Wouldn't you at first be grateful?
-Because you knew they were eligible for marriage, wouldn't you want to get to know them better, so that the relationship might grow?
-Wouldn't you want to spend time with them, asking about their interest and meditating about their characteristics, and discovering their hopes and dreams?
-As the interest grew, wouldn't you begin by making adjustments to conform to their likes and dislikes and be quick to follow any suggestion they might make to improve the relationship?
-You better believe you would or you've got no hormones!
+Would you not at first be grateful?
+Because you knew they were eligible for marriage, would you not want to get to know them better, so that the relationship might grow?
+Would you not want to spend time with them, asking about their interest and meditating about their characteristics, and discovering their hopes and dreams?
+As the interest grew, would you not begin by making adjustments to conform to their likes and dislikes and be quick to follow any suggestion they might make to improve the relationship?
+You better believe you would or you have got no hormones!

-That is almost EXACTLY what has happened to us in our relationship with Christ.
-HE IS LOOKING FOR A BRIDE!
+That is almost exactly what has happened to us in our relationship with Christ.
+He is looking for a bride!
 He has saved our lives!
 There is a definite pattern.
 It is love for someone that produces conformity and submission in the form of conduct.
 God tells us to submit to one another in the fear of God.
-We won't do it unless there is an atmosphere of love that precedes submission.
+We will not do it unless there is an atmosphere of love that precedes submission.